KodrAus/rust-ioc/README.md

 ## Soundness

-There's an issue with the implementation of borrowed dependencies described below.
-I've hacked together a quick and dirty solution of using an `Rc<Box<T>>` instead of a straight `&T`.
-It's a bit of a downer to lose support for language references, but isn't the end of the world.
-The original solution was technically unsound, and Rust was making it difficult to make that work (as it should).
+The original design used `&T` for borrowed dependencies, but this had a soundness issue that allowed callers to request data that lived longer than the container.
+I've hacked together a solution of using an `Rc<T>` instead of a straight `&T`.
+On the surface this seems unfortunate; lifetimes can't help me solve a problem that seems purely about lifetimes.
+It's not such an issue when you think about it though.
+Reference counting is a simple and effective mechanism for handling dynamic lifetimes.
+It means you could also depend on an `Rc<RefCell<T>>` for shared mutable references, which wouldn't be possible with an `&T`.

 I think the trait design is fine, and with some attention the boxing of scopes could be made to be better.